ankit-vaidya19/cv_models/README.md

 This repository contains the implementation of basic CV models using TensorFlow and Keras.

 All the models are trained on the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) datasest.
-It consists of 60000 32x32 rgb images belonging to 10 classes - airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck.
+The dataset consists of 60000 32x32 rgb images belonging to 10 classes - airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck.
+There are 6000 images per class.

 The implemented models are: